 Much like with teaching courses in the “real world”, it takes time and persistence to create a highly popular (i.e., lucrative) course.
 But if you’re passionate about your subject matter and (more importantly) about teaching it, creating an online course is a great way to go.

 *excluding neurology, automatic transmissions and school boards.

-More and more companies are hiring for customer service jobs from home in 2021 than ever before.
+More and more companies are hiring for customer service jobs from home than ever before.

 Huge businesses have traditionally outsourced their customer service needs to call centers in foreign cities that have skilled yet inexpensive labor.